Zelex/jo_clojure/README.md

 # Currently:
 * Native implementation.
 Can be (in some cases) as fast as or faster than original Clojure (which uses Java's JVM).
-* Parses code into native structures, then executes.
-Essentially interpreted.
+* Parses code into native structures (AST), then executes.
+Essentially interpreted - though does some clever things here and there.
 * Lazy sequences
 * Startup time is ridiculously fast by comparison
 * Implementations of persistent lists, vectors, maps (WIP: set, etc).